zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

 # This page documents the motivation and the process behind building a webapp using COVID-19 data.
 App : [http://coronavirusdashboard.live/](http://coronavirusdashboard.live/)

+# Code
+If you are here for the code, its visible on this repository https://github.com/zmsp/coronavirusdashboard/tree/master/flutter_code

 # Why I built this?